UCITS Funds

 OUTLOOK

-Against this backdrop, we favour distributing risk in our portfolios more evenly across duration and credit.
+Against this backdrop we favour distributing risk in our portfolios more evenly across duration and credit.
 Given our central views, we maintain a preference for higher-quality credit investments, such as investment-grade corporates or AAA-rated securitised assets.
 Regionally, we seek to hold balanced exposure to both US and euro-denominated issuers, particularly in corporate sectors, to mitigate currency risk.

 Additionally, we prefer a modestly longer duration, with a focus on the front end of the US Treasury yield curve and select emerging-market countries.
 We are adjusting our investment approach to benefit from a steeper yield curve, particularly in the US and Germany, to position for potential economic slowdowns or shifts towards more expansionary fiscal policies.